 Becky’s practice focuses on the defense of complex and class action litigation in state and federal courts across the United States.

-Class Action Defense – Becky has defended numerous high profile class actions for tobacco, pharmaceutical, medical device and alcoholic beverage manufacturers, many of which have included state consumer protection law claims.
+Class Action Defense – Becky has defended numerous high profile class actions for cigarette, pharmaceutical, medical device and alcoholic beverage manufacturers, many of which have included state consumer protection law claims.
 She has also successfully represented mining companies and energy producers in environmental class action cases involving significant property damage and medical monitoring claims.
 Becky’s experience includes the defense of a series of tenant class action lawsuits alleging toxic mold exposure stemming from construction defects.
 Becky regularly defends corporate clients in cases where individual plaintiffs seek potentially unconstitutional statutory and/or punitive damages on behalf of themselves and a class.

 Telephone Consumer Protection Act and Other Privacy-Related Statutory Claims – Becky has extensive experience defending mid-size and global companies in class action and individual lawsuits based on alleged violations of the Telephone Consumer Protection Act (TCPA).
 Becky closely monitors FCC orders and analyzes the Commission’s interpretations of the TCPA likely to affect her clients’ compliance efforts.
 Her work occasionally involves engagement on behalf of her clients with the FCC.
 Becky’s practice has also involved the defense of major retailers in privacy-related class action lawsuits based on the Fair and Accurate Credit Transactions Act.
 She is well versed in Payment Card Industry Data Security Standards and other legal protections applicable to Personally Identifiable Information.